7 Best Bass Guitar for Beginners – Getting Started With The Bass

-Your job as a bass player is to bridge the gap between the drummer and the rest of the band, thus keeping everything going in sync.
-One of the main issues beginners have at the start of their journey is selecting their first instrument.
+Your job as a bass player is to bridge the gap between the drummer and the rest of the band, thus keeping everything in sync.
+Although there is also plenty of room to steal the limelight with a bass, don’t worry!

-There are just so many of them on the market, with different features and components available.
-It definitely can get overwhelming at times.
+There are just so many models on the market, with different features and components available.
+Overwhelming is an understatement!

-If you are interested which bass guitars belong in that group, check out our recommendations.
-By the time you’re done reading here, you should have enough info to pick out a bass that fits you like a glove.
-With that said, let’s get started.
+The following chart highlights a handful of the top-rated bass guitars for beginners.
+By the time you’re done reading, you should have enough info to pick out a bass that fits you like a glove!

 |Image||Bass Guitar / Rating||Summary||Check Price|